weecology/DeepForest/docs/Evaluation.md

 28             28         4  0.37461  OSBS_029.tif  False
 ```

-This dataframe contains a numeric id for each predicted crown in each image, the matched ground truth crown in each image.
+This dataframe contains a numeric id for each predicted crown in each image and the matched ground truth crown in each image.
 The intersection-over-union score between predicted and ground truth (IoU), and whether that score is greater than the IoU threshold ('match').

-The recall is the proportion of ground truth which have a true positive match with a prediction based on the intersection-over-union threshold, this threshold is default 0.4 and can be changed in model.evaluate(iou_threshold=<>)
+The recall is the proportion of ground truth that has a true positive match with a prediction based on the intersection-over-union threshold.
+The default threshold is 0.4 and can be changed in the model.evaluate(iou_threshold=<>)

 ```
 results["box_recall"]